Australia men's national soccer team: New Zealand

 Australia's longtime rivals are trans-Tasman neighbours New Zealand.
 The two teams' history dates back to 1922, where they first met in both their international debuts.
 The rivalry between the Socceroos and the All Whites (New Zealand) is part of a wider friendly rivalry between the neighbours Australia and New Zealand, which applies not only to sport but to the culture of the two countries.
 The rivalry was intensified when Australia and New Zealand were both members of the OFC, regularly competing in OFC Nations Cup finals and in FIFA World Cup qualifications, where only one team from the OFC progressed to the World Cup.
 Since Australia joined the AFC in 2006, competition between the two teams has been infrequent, with the occasional match still receiving much media and public attention.

 Japan

 After joining the AFC, Australia began to develop a fierce rivalry with fellow Asian powerhouse Japan.
-The rivalry began at the 2006 World Cup, where the two countries were grouped together.
+The rivalry began at the 2006 FIFA World Cup, where the two countries were grouped together.
 The rivalry continued with the two countries meeting regularly in various AFC competitions, including the 2011 Asian Cup final and qualification for the 2010, 2014, 2018, 2022, and 2026 World Cups.